MassTransit/MassTransit/docs/usage/riders/kafka.md

 ### Producers

 Producing messages to Kafka topics requires the producer to be registered.
 The producer can then be used to produce messages to the specified Kafka topic.
-In the example below, messages are produced to the Kafka topic as they are entered.
+In the example below, messages are produced to the Kafka topic as they are entered by the user.

 <<< @/docs/code/riders/KafkaProducer.cs